Tutorial to deploy and observe a running component

 Deploying the component

 We will be using the reference example component provided as part of the Reference Implementation.
-It is available at https://github.com/tmforum-oda/oda-ca-docs/example/ProductCatalog.
+Reference example ODA Components Helm Chart repository is available at https://github.com/tmforum-oda/reference-example-components.

 Open-API Reference Implementation - Canvas